 f.
 After conducting its deliberations, CAPT COT reports its recommendations to the President and the Dean of the Faculty/Vice President for Academic Affairs.
 The Dean of the Faculty/Vice President for Academic Affairs then consults with the Associate Dean of the Faculty (faculty affairs).
 In the event of a disagreement between the Dean of the Faculty/Vice President for Academic Affairs and CAPT COT, the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty (faculty affairs) meet with CAPT COT to offer detailed and compelling reasons for such disagreement.
-The Dean of the Faculty/Vice President for Academic Affairs then makes a recommendation to the President, and notifies COT cot of the recommendation.
+The Dean of the Faculty/Vice President, and notifies COT cot for the recommendation.
 In the rare instance in which the President does not concur with the recommendations of CAPT COT, the President meets with CAPT COT to offer detailed and compelling reasons for such disagreement.
 Finally, the President's recommendations are reported to the Academic Affairs Committee (AAC) of the Board of Trustees, and CAPT COT informs the AAC of the recommendations it made to the President.